rach7777/monax-may/content/explainers/blockchains.md

 Throughout this explainer, we will attempt to be precise as to which of these we are speaking to.

 Area (3) is not very interesting frankly.
 Blockchain ledgers are simply a record of transactions which have been broken into blocks and linked together using cryptographic digital signatures.
-It is the blockchain network and blockchain clients which are much more interesting.
+It is the blockchain network and blockchain nodes which are much more interesting.

-There are three areas where both blockchain networks and blockchain clients stand out from their brethern data and process management solutions available to organizations:
+There are three areas where both blockchain networks and blockchain nodes stand out from their brethern data and process management solutions available to organizations:

 * Blockchain clients and networks validate everything (great for compliance and auditors; not so great for fraudsters)
 * Blockchain clients are highly independent (and thereby fault tolerant)